Application

 Questions About AI

-This guidance document is a starting point for a shared understanding of the University’s perspective on AI and its acceptable uses in marketing and communication.
-If you have questions that aren’t addressed here, please visit Clemson University’s Artificial Intelligence Guidelines.
+This guidance document is a starting point for a shared understanding of the University’s perspective on AI and its acceptable uses in marketing and communications.
+If you have questions not addressed here, visit Clemson University’s Generative AI Guidelines.

-Clemson University’s Guidance on AI will be reviewed and updated as technology and our understanding of it evolves and grows.
+Clemson University’s guidance on AI will be reviewed and updated as technology and our understanding of it evolve and grow.